An engineer by day and world builder by night, Jason is an advocate for using both sides of the brain.

-With his step-father as a guide, Jason traveled the worlds of Edgar Rice Burroughs, Robert E Howard, and JRR Tolkien at an early age.
+With his stepfather as a guide, Jason traveled the worlds of Edgar Rice Burroughs, Robert E Howard, and JRR Tolkien at an early age.
 As he grew older, he discovered Dungeons and Dragons and the joys of creating his own campaigns.
-Combined with the creative genius of his co-writers, whom he met at college, these adventures grew more complex, and an entire world sprang to life.
-A world that continues to grow each day.

-During all this, Jason embarked on a career in engineering, graduating from Clemson University and became a partner in a successful engineering firm.
+During all this, Jason embarked on a career in engineering, graduating from Clemson University, and now owns a successful engineering firm.
 Still a practicing engineer, he continues to design a wide range of projects.
-His attention to detail and vivid imagination helps shape the various scenes and adventures that challenge his characters.
+His attention to detail and vivid imagination helps shape the various adventures that challenge his characters.

 Born in the midst of a thunderstorm in the darkest hours of a solstice morning, I’ve been told I have a personality to match – full of sound and fury, and highly unpredictable.
 I come from a family of storytellers – traditional, oral storytellers, that is – so I suppose it’s little wonder that I’m driven to weave words as well.
 I can’t remember a time when I didn’t love all things books – from the feel and smell of the pages, to the information they hold, to the tales that they tell – but storytelling is a labor of love, which doesn’t always pay the bills.
 Over the years, I’ve worked a ridiculous variety of side jobs to support my writing habit, including waitress, security guard, library minion, sales person, hair dresser, handyman, and engineering drafter.